api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/tutorial/quick-deploy-gcp/README.md

 ## Configuration

 Prepare the configuration files, setup a GCP project and obtain credentials.
-By default, the deployer image looks for `config.json` and `secrets.env` in `/config` and writes `receipt.json` to the `/output` folder.
+By default, the Airnode deployer image looks for `config.json` and `secrets.env` in `/config` and writes `receipt.json` to the `/output` folder.

 ### config.json